-A. Capital requirements in accordance with the provisions for implementation of an economic solvency regime 1)
+A. Capital requirements in accordance with the provisions of the economic solvency regime 1)

-The Group's insurance companies are subject to the provisions of the Solvency II-based economic solvency regime.
-In accordance with the Commissioner's directives, the insurance companies in the Group calculated the economic solvency ratio as of December 31, 2018 and December 31, 2017.
+The insurance companies in the Group are subject to the provisions of the Solvency II-based economic solvency regime.
+In accordance with the Commissioner's directives, the insurance companies in the Group calculated the economic solvency ratio as of June 30, 2019 and December 31, 2018.